noahehall/theBookOfNoah/web_technoligies/core/backend-for-frontend/catchall.md

 				- head
 					- a Base64Url encoded stringified js object
 					- alg - algorithm used to sign the token
+						- simmetrical algorithm:
+							- uses a string as the secret to sign and verify the token
+						- asymmetrical
+							- uses a private key to sign the token and a public key to verify the token
 					- typ - type of token
 				- body
 					- base64Url encoded stringified js object